 The film is set in Whoville, a fantasy village whose residents (called Whos) celebrate Christmas with so much fanfare and happiness.
 This irritates the Grinch, who makes it a habit to pull practical jokes, which earns the ire of the residents and makes the Grinch an outcast.
 One day, he meets Cindy Lou, who is worried that everyone is missing the real meaning of Christmas.

 The Grinch is classic Jim Carrey comedy, so expect slapstick scenes and rapid-fire witticisms to balance the negative vibes of his character.
 If you are in for a real laugh, or just want to become the Grinch for a day, then watch this movie next.

-Disney’s The Santa Clause
+7. Disney’s The Santa Clause

 The film tells the story of Scotta Calvin (Tim Allen), a man who by accident causes Santa Claus to fall off the room during Christmas Eve.
 So he and his son decides to deliver Santa’s gifts on his behalf.
 But upon reaching the North Pole, his temporary gig becomes real as he must become the new Santa.

 This Disney-produced film is the first of Santa Clause trilogy (if you feel doing a movie marathon).
 A Tim Allen gold, add this film on your list if you want trip down memory lane.